Monksthorpe Chapel walk

 Step 3

 Cross Gunby Lane and continue straight on along the edge of the fields towards Candlesby.
 The path bears 90 degrees to the right.
-Continue downfield (main road ahead) then turn left over footbridge.
-Climb over the stile and you will come out behind Candlesby church.
+Continue downfield towards the main road, then turn left over the footbridge.
+Go through a kissing gate, another gate by a cattle grid and along a short path and you will come out behind Candlesby church.

 Step 4